Knee pain is common at all ages.

 - Chondromalacia Patellae tends to be more common in adolescent girls with retropatella crepitus and may associate with hypermobility, flat feet and genu valgum (knock-knees).

 Trauma in the knee can result in meniscal, or cruciate or collateral ligament injury.
 These injuries result after significant injury and there is likely to be bruising and even a swollen knee (haemarthrosis).
 The knee may lock or even be unstable.

+A Discoid meniscus is a congenital condition and may remain asymptomatic.
+It may only cause symptoms (locking or pain) after trauma.
+Loose bodies can result from injury and the knee may lock or be unstable.
 Osteochondritis dissecans may result in a loose fragment / body but usually results in a tender femoral condyle (usually the medial femoral condyle).